web3space/web3t/examples/README.md

 * Send Transactions

-  Requires account object, recepient (to) and amount
+  Requires account object, recipient (to) and amount

 ## Examples written on [Livscript](livescript.net) Language.
 This language compiles into Javascript.